“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 “Using the food on hand?
 How long will we last?”
 Sheppard asked as he leaned against one of the jumpers.

-“If we use the dry stuff first and just that?
-I would buy us two months,” Cooper told him.
+“If we use the dry stuff first and just that while dropping the MRE’s to two a day?
+I would buy us two more months,” Cooper told him.
 “But we’re living on a floating city.
 Said city is floating on an ocean.
 There has got to be fish out there.
 We need to get the science guys to tell us what’s edible and then have people at the piers with lines and nets.
 We need all the protein that we can get.
 And if we can get more off of Athos, that would be great, sir.
 Plus there are other edibles to be found in an ocean, so we need to see if anyone can do a study on seaweed and stuff.”

 Bates was staring at the ceiling and doing the math.
 “Does that take into consideration the Athosians?”